apache/hudi/website/docs/quick-start-guide.md

 *The "default build" Spark version indicates that it is used to build the `hudi-spark3-bundle`.*

 As of 0.9.0 release, Spark SQL DML support has been added and is experimental.

+In 0.11.0 release, we add support for Spark 3.2.x and continue the support for Spark 3.1.x and Spark 2.4.x.
+We officially do not provide the support for Spark 3.0.x any more.
+To make it easier for the users to pick the right Hudi Spark bundle in their deployment, we make the following adjustment to the naming of the bundles:

+- For each supported Spark minor version, there is a corresponding Hudi Spark bundle with the major and minor version in the naming, i.e., `hudi-spark3.2-bundle`, `hudi-spark3.1-bundle`, and `hudi-spark2.4-bundle`.
+- We encourage users to migrate to using the new bundles above.
+We keep the bundles with the legacy naming in this release, i.e., `hudi-spark3-bundle` targeting at Spark 3.2.x, the latest Spark 3 version, and `hudi-spark-bundle` for Spark 2.4.x.

 <Tabs
 defaultValue="scala"